Nuos/__learnopengl/AdvancedOpenGL/Framebuffers/framebuffers.md

 		to attach a depth attachment we specify the attachment type as gl_depth_attachment note that the texture's format and
-		internalformat type should then become gl_depth_component to reflect the depth buffer's storage format
+		internal-format type should then become gl_depth_component to reflect the depth buffer's storage format

 		to attach a stencil buffer you use gl_stencil_attachment as the second argument and specify the texture's formats as gl_stencil_index